gdepoyant/underline/README.md

 All the data will be backed in the underLine directory `_/` alongside with all the synchronization logs.

-###### :bulb: Running the script is the backup action - remember to manually retrigger the command whenever you need to synchronize (or run it as a scheduled task)
+> Running the script is the backup action - remember to manually retrigger the command whenever you need to synchronize (or run it as a scheduled task)

 Your `G:\` drive should now look as such: